Kwabena Frimpong-Boateng: Career

-He joined the University of Ghana Medical School as a lecturer in 2000 and was promoted associate professor the same year.
+He joined the University of Ghana Medical School as a lecturer in 2000 and got promoted to associate professor same year.
 He was made a full professor in 2002.
-He also served as the head of the department of surgery at the University of Ghana Medical School, prior to his current appointment as the chief executive of Korle-Bu Teaching Hospital in 2002.
+He also served as head of the department of surgery at the school, prior to his appointment as the chief executive officer of the Korle-Bu Teaching Hospital in 2002.
 He was elected to the Ghana Academy of Arts and Sciences in December 2002 and gave his inaugural lecture the following year.
-Frimpong-Boateng also runs a charitable foundation, the Ghana Heart Foundation, which is responsible for paying for heart surgery for some indigent Ghanaians under his care.
+Frimpong-Boateng also runs a charitable foundation, the Ghana Heart Foundation, which is responsible for paying for heart surgeries for poor patients with support from his donors.

 Politics

 In March 2006, Frimpong-Boateng announced his intention to seek the nomination as the candidate of the New Patriotic Party (NPP) for the December 2008 National Presidential Elections.
-Documentaries were made about his life and his hopes, but at the end, the candidate elected was Nana Akuffo-Addo.
+Documentaries were made about his life and his hopes, but at the end, the candidate elected was Nana Akufo-Addo.

-Regardless of his results, he declared he is still concerned with political issues in relation to education and health problems.
+Regardless of his result, he declared he is still concerned with political issues in relation to education and health problems.
 He would later regret that political corruption in Ghana was too much and said that in his opinion politicians were not taking social priorities into account, especially the need of technology.
+After the 2016 election, he was appointed as the minister for Environment and natural resource, a position he acted in from the year 2017 to 2021.

-Current involvements
+Involvements

-Frimpong-Boateng spoke at the just ended World Summit Awards Grand Jury held in Accra, Ghana held from 3 November 2018 to 7 November 2018.
-He mentioned his confidence in digital transformation for growth in the country.
+In November 2018, Frimpong-Boateng, address the World Summit Awards Grand in Accra, Ghana, and indicated his indicated his desire to use technology to transform the country.